cloudius-systems/osv/README.md

 To enable networking on Firecracker, you have to explicitly enable `-n` option to `firecracker.py`.

-Finally, please note that the master branch of OSv only implements IPV4 subset of networking stack.
+Finally, please note that the master branch of OSv only implements IPV4 subset of the networking stack.
 If you need IPV6, please build from [ipv6 branch](https://github.com/cloudius-systems/osv/tree/ipv6)
  or use IPV6 kernel published to [nightly releases repo](https://github.com/osvunikernel/osv-nightly-releases/releases/tag/ci-ipv6-latest).